5 Steps to Minimize Small Business Risks

 5. Put the risk on insurance companies

 New products can bring about new risk.
-Whether it's a new machine that ends up damaging your facility, a new process that injures an employee or your new product injuring a customer, product liability insurance can cover some major risks and help put your mind at ease.
+If a new machine damages your facility, a new process injures an employee or your new product hurts a customer, product liability insurance can cover some major risks and help put your mind at ease.

 Failure can be an immobilizing prospect, but all great business owners know that risks are inherent in striving for progress.
-Whether it's a strategic, financial or operational risk, use these best practices to be prepared for any outcome.
+When there's a strategic, financial or operational risk, use these best practices to be prepared for any outcome.